If your product depends on third-party APIs, "status" is part of your uptime.

 1) Email/SMS from status providers

 Helpful, but often too noisy or too high-level.
+You get a notification, but rarely a clear "what changed since last time."

 2) Chat notifications

-3) RSS feeds
+3) RSS / Atom feeds

 4) Website change monitoring

-Works well for watching exact incident URLs.
+Works well for watching exact incident URLs and status dashboards, including pages without a feed.

 The workflow upgrade: monitoring + AI incident briefs

-- what changed since last update
+- what changed since the last update

-- what’s the new impact scope
+- the new impact scope (services / regions / severity)

-- what actions/mitigations were added
+- what actions or mitigations were added

 Want incident updates you can scan in seconds?
 Try BriefPanel free →